0xSynapse/0xSynapse/README.md

 ---

-#### I'm an engineer, an open-source nerd, deeply passionate about computer science, mathematics, and algorithms. <br> I'm a Potterhead, drawing parallels between Hogwarts and Deep Learning. <br> I often build, deploy, and maintain backends.
+#### I'm an engineer, an open-source nerd, and deeply passionate about computer science, mathematics, and algorithms. <br> I'm a Potterhead, drawing parallels between Hogwarts and Deep Learning. <br> I often build, deploy, and maintain backends.

 ---